-Your right to claim CTR as a pensioner will depend on whether you have reached the age where you also qualify for Pension Credit.
-For women, the age at which you become eligible for pension credit is the same age you become eligible for a state pension.
+Your right to claim Council Tax Reduction as a pensioner will depend on whether you have reached the age where you also qualify for Pension Credit.
+For women, the age at which you become eligible for Pension Credit is the same age you become eligible for a State Pension.
 For men however, the age you can claim Pension Credit maybe different from your state pension age.
 You can use this free online calculator to work out when you claim Pension Credit.

-There are several different factors your local authority will look at when you submit a claim for CTR including whether…
+There are several different factors your local authority will look at when you submit a claim for Council Tax Reduction including whether…

 (i) You are claiming (or are eligible to claim) Pension Credit.

-You will be eligible for CTR, depending on what type of pension credit you receive
+You will be eligible for Council Tax Reduction, depending on what type of pension credit you receive

-If you claim the guarantee part you will be able to claim a full reduction in your council tax, and your capital and income will not be considered.
-However the level of reduction can be reduced if you have what is classed as ‘non dependent adult’ living with you.
+If you claim the guarantee part of Pension Credit you will be able to claim a full reduction in your Council Tax (without your capital and income being considered).
+However the level of reduction can be reduced if you have what is classed as a ‘non dependent adult’ living with you.

-Should you only be receiving the savings part of pension credit, you will be entitled to receive CTR so long as your capital (including your partner’s) is not above £16,000.
-However, if your total capital were to rise above this amount, you will need to inform your local authority as this will affect your future eligibility for CTR.
+Should you only be receiving the savings part of Pension Credit, you will be entitled to receive Council Tax Reduction so long as your capital (including your partner’s) is not above £16,000.
+However, if your total capital were to rise above this amount, you will need to inform your local authority as this will affect your future eligibility for Council Tax Reduction.

 Pensioners who are not claiming Pension Credit

-Those pensioners who are not in receipt of Pension Credit maybe still be eligible to claim CTR, so long as their income and capital does not exceed £16,000.
+Those pensioners who are not in receipt of Pension Credit maybe still be eligible to claim Council Tax Reduction, so long as their income and capital does not exceed £16,000.
 Citizens Advice Bureau have a comprehensive guide on this topic, with full information on how your income and capital will be calculated.

 Severe Disability Premium

-Those pensioners who are severely disabled maybe eligible for an additional Severe Disability Premium which will further increase the level of CTR they can claim.
+Those pensioners who are severely disabled maybe eligible for an additional Severe Disability Premium which will further increase the level of Council Tax Reduction they can claim.
 There are two different types of disability premium – one for single people and one for those who are a couple but it should be noted that both of you need meet the qualifying criteria.